+2.6 [1]

+2.7

+3.4[2]

+3.7.1

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
-(Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+2.6 The seeding of organoids for the assay is difficult and needs some hand on practice.
+It is important to exercise this before performing the assay.
+We use light microscopy to check the size of the organoids before plating them into the imaging chamber slide.

+3.5.1 It is crucial to carefully select organoids for the experiment which are consistent in size and also to ensure that the z-axis slices the organoid through the central lumen. – see 60546_screenshot_2

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
-(Y/N)
+(N)

 If yes, how far apart are the locations?
+N

 Section - Introduction